 Objective: To investigate factors associated with menstrual dysfunction, self-reported bone stress injuries and energy balance in women runners.

 Methods: 613 runners were randomly sampled during the registration period for an endurance event.
-Demographic information including self-reported height and weight, training and injury history, and menstrual history, were collected via questionnaire.
+Demographic information, including self-reported height and weight, training and injury history and menstrual history, was collected by questionnaire.

-Conclusions: These findings suggest that there may be two independent mechanisms, associated with energy balance, which are related to bone stress injuries, but may not necessarily be related to menstrual dysfunction.
+Conclusions: There may be two independent mechanisms associated with energy balance, which are related to bone stress injuries, but may not necessarily be related to menstrual dysfunction.

 - energy balance